- The type and amount of chemotherapy affects how well your ovaries will work.

 Should I expect any problems with my pregnancy or breast-feeding since I had cancer?

-In most cases, women who become pregnant after cancer treatment are able to have normal and healthy pregnancies.
-In some studies, women who had high amounts of radiation to their pelvis had higher rates of miscarriages (the fetus died) or early births.
+In most cases, women who become pregnant after cancer treatment have normal and healthy pregnancies.
+In some studies, women who had high amounts of radiation to their pelvis had higher rates of miscarriages (the pregnancy doesn’t keep growing and dies) or early births.
 Every woman’s pregnancy is different and should be followed closely by her doctors regardless of whether or not she has received cancer treatment.

 Your ability to breast-feed your child after your pregnancy will not be affected unless you have received radiation treatment to your breast area or head during your cancer treatment.
 Although the breast that received radiation will most likely produce little or no milk, you will still be able to feed your baby with the other breast if it was not exposed to radiation.